ArthurDanjou/artsite/content/now.md

 ---
 title: Now
-description: A snapshot of what I am working on right now — research internship at CMAP, PhD starting November 2026, and homelab projects.
+description: A snapshot of what I am working on right now: a research internship at CMAP, a PhD starting November 2026, and ongoing homelab projects.
 sitemap:
   loc: /now
 ---

 # Now

 This page is a snapshot of what I am currently focused on, following the [/now page movement](https://nownownow.com/about).
-It is updated a few times a year — if you want my real-time activity, check my [GitHub](https://go.arthurdanjou.fr/github) or the live telemetry on the [homepage](/).
+It is updated a few times a year.
+If you want my real-time activity, check my [GitHub](https://go.arthurdanjou.fr/github) or the live telemetry on the [homepage](/).

 *Last updated: July 2026.*